openwall/john-packages/readme.md

 [![Windows Downloads](https://img.shields.io/badge/Download-Windows%20Build-blue.svg)](https://github.com/openwall/john-packages/releases)

-Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or any previous stable version in your system.
+Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.

-The package contain all the executables and libraries needed to run a fresh John the Ripper installation.
+The package contains all the executables and libraries needed to run a fresh John the Ripper installation.

 ### Running a non-OpenMP build on Windows